-3.4.10 "undertaker" is defined as Horizon (or any other person who has the benefit of the Order under articles 8 and 9 (subject to certain restrictions discussed below)).
+3.4.11 "undertaker" is defined as Horizon (or any other person who has the benefit of the Order under articles 8 (Benefit of Order) and 9 (Consent to transfer benefit of Order) (subject to certain restrictions discussed below)).

 - 3.5 Article 2(2) clarifies that references in the Order to rights over land includes the rights to do anything in, on or under the land or in the airspace above and that the imposition of restrictions also includes restrictive covenants over the Order Land. - 3.6 Articles 2(3) and (4) clarify that measurements within the Order and Book of Reference are approximate.
 The purpose of this is to ensure that if, upon the works, it transpires that the distances, directions and lengths are marginally different to those listed in the Order or the Book of Reference, there is no issue over whether the works are permitted by the Order.
 The provision allows for a small tolerance with respect to any distances, directions and lengths, although the majority of works will take place within the limits of deviation and the Order Limits. - 3.7 Articles 2(5) to (9) provide further explanation as to how references in the Order to letters or numbered points, numbered works, documents or plans, and other references are to be construed.